head-first-kubernetes/head-first-kubernetes.github.io/index.md

 This lead us towards services.

-Not because we had a million teams and services was the only way to stop them from treading on toes
+Not because we had a million teams and services was the only way to stop them from treading on toes.

 Not because of resume-driven development.